What’s the lowdown?

 Mirena Coil or IUS (hormonal)

 The Mirena coil, is a brand of IUS which stands for intrauterine system.
 There are several types of IUS but for now, we shall focus on the Mirena.
-It is made of a white T-shaped frame made from a plastic called polyethylene.
+It is made of a white T-shaped frame made from a plastic called polyethylene, and can last for up to five years for contraception.

 The Mirena coil releases levonorgestrel, a synthetic form of the hormone progesterone, similar to the natural form produced by your ovaries.
 It thickens the cervical mucus, which makes it more difficult for sperm to move through the opening in the cervix, and thins the lining of the womb so a fertilised egg is less likely to be able to implant itself.
 For some women it may also stop ovulation.

-It is inserted into your womb by a doctor a nurse, an appointment which you can book at your local sexual health clinic or some GP practices.
+It is inserted into your womb by a doctor a nurse at an appointment which you can book at your local sexual health clinic or some GP practices.

 Copper coil or IUD (non-hormonal)